smykla-labs/klaudiush/README.md

-# Claude Hooks
+# Klaudiush

 A validation dispatcher for Claude Code hooks that intercepts tool invocations and enforces git workflow standards, commit message conventions, and code quality rules.

 ## Overview

-Claude Hooks is a Go-based validation system that runs as a PreToolUse hook in Claude Code.
+Klaudiush is a Go-based validation system that runs as a PreToolUse hook in Claude Code.
 It parses commands using advanced Bash parsing (via `mvdan.cc/sh`), detects file operations, and validates them against project-specific rules before execution.

 **Key Features:**